 VOCs are organic compounds which have a high vapor pressure at room temperature.
 Because of this high vapor pressure, which is the result of a low boiling point, large numbers of VOC molecules can evaporate or sublimate from a liquid or solid form and enter the ambient air.
 The NATTS program monitors for 60 of these compounds, many of which are never detected in any samples.
-The VOC correlation data used and discussed in this section is based upon the subset of 35 compounds that were detected in greater than 10% of the samples taken since 2004.
+The VOC correlation data used and discussed in this section is based upon a subset of 37compounds that were detected in greater than 10% of the samples taken since 2004, and the MQO Core Analytes that did not meet that criterion.
 The MQO Core Analytes are bolded in the table below.

-Table 13 is a listing of the correlation coefficients (r) for each of the 35 VOC compound data sets, with both $PM{2.5}$ , and $PM{10}$ data sets.
-For the VOC - $PM{10}$ correlation, acetylene, benzene, and carbon disulfide correlated fairly well with the course particulate concentrations with correlation coefficient values of 0.77, 0.80, and 0.80, respectively.
-Figure 56 is a graph of the carbon disulfide, benzene, acetylene, and $PM{10}$ annual average concentrations from 2004 through 2015.
+Table 13 is a listing of the correlation coefficients (r) for each of the 37 VOC compound data sets, with both $PM{2.5}$, and PM{10} data sets for 2016.
+For the VOC - PM{10} correlation, 1,1,1-Trichloroethane, acetylene, benzene, and carbon disulfide correlated fairly well with the coarse particulate concentrations with correlation coefficient values of 0.81, 0.81, 0.84, and 0.83, respectively.
+Figure 57 is a graph of the carbon disulfide, benzene, acetylene, and PM{10} annual average concentrations from 2004 through 2016.
+The 1,1,1-trichloroethane concentrations were not included in the graph as the values were so low compared to the other compounds that the graph shows up as a straight line at the bottom of the graph.